Tag: weakness

 ※Reflection※

 • Whom do you trust?
 Why?
 When have they betrayed the trust?
-How did you (and your with them) move beyond the ?
+How did you (and your with them) beyond the ?

 • Do you trust God more than you trust the world?